Padalavenkatasai200278/web-based-chatbot-using-Flask-and-deep-learning-Techniques./README.md

-web-based chatbot using Flask and deep learning Techniques.Trained a chatbot on a dataset (data.json) containing categories, patterns, and responses.
-Developed training script (training.py) and execution script (app.py).
-Designed the web interface using HTML and CSS.
-Utilized an ANN to classify user messages and generate appropriate responses.

-The project requires you to have good knowledge of Python, Keras, and Natural language processing (NLTK).
-Along with them, we will use some helping modules which you can download using the python-pip command.

-data.json – The data file which has predefined patterns and responses. trainning.py – In this Python file, we wrote a script to build the model and train our chatbot.
-Texts.pkl – This is a pickle file in which we store the words Python object using Nltk that contains a list of our vocabulary.
-Labels.pkl – The classes pickle file contains the list of categories(Labels). model.h5 – This is the trained model that contains information about the model and has weights of the neurons. app.py – This is the flask Python script in which we implemented web-based GUI for our chatbot.
-Users can easily interact with the bot. static/style/styles.css and html – Designing the web interface .

-Here are the 5 steps to create a chatbot :

-Import and load the data file
-Preprocess data
-split the data into training and test
-Build the ANN model using keras
-Predict the outcomes
-Deploy the model in the Flask app

-1.Import and load the data file
-First, make a file name as trainning.py.
-We import the necessary packages for our chatbot and initialize the variables we will use in our Python project.
-The data file is in JSON format so we used the json package to parse the JSON file into Python.
-This is how our data.json file looks like.

-2. Preprocess data
-When working with text data, we need to perform various preprocessing on the data before design an ANN model.
-Tokenizing is the most basic and first thing you can do on text data.
-Tokenizing is the process of breaking the whole text into small parts like words.
-Here we iterate through the patterns and tokenize the sentence using nltk.word_tokenize() function and append each word in the words list.
-We also create a list of classes for our tags.
-Now we will lemmatize each word and remove duplicate words from the list.
-Lemmatizing is the process of converting a word into its lemma form and then creating a pickle file to store the Python objects which we will use while predicting.

-3. Create training and testing data
-Now, we will create the training data in which we will provide the input and the output.
-Our input will be the pattern and output will be the class our input pattern belongs to.
-But the computer doesn’t understand text so we will convert text into numbers.

-4.Build the model
-We have our training data ready, now we will build a deep neural network that has 3 layers.
-We use the Keras sequential API for this.
-After training the model for 200 epochs, we achieved 100% accuracy on our model.
-Let us save the model as ‘model.h5’

-5.Predict the response (Flask web-based GUI)
-Now to predict the sentences and get a response from the user to let us create a new file ‘app.py’using flask web-based framework.

-Note for making flask app we need to make to folders name as static and templates and app.py files.

-static folder contains a subfolder with name styles.
-The styles folder contain css file with the name style.css Templates folder HTML file with the name of index.html app.py file for run the flask app using IDE.

-We will load the trained model and then use a graphical user interface that will predict the response from the bot.
-The model will only tell us the class it belongs to, so we will implement some functions which will identify the class and then retrieve a random response from the list of responses.
-Again we import the necessary packages and load the ‘texts.pkl’ and ‘labels.pkl’ pickle files which we have created when we trained our model:
-To predict the class, we will need to provide input in the same way as we did while training.
-So we will create some functions that will perform text preprocessing and then predict the class.
-After predicting the class, we will get a random response from the list of intents.
+Web-Based Chatbot Using Flask and Deep Learning PROJECT STRUCTURE/web-based-chatbot
+    /static
+        /style
+            styles.css
+    /templates
+        index.html
+    app.py
+    data.json
+    training.py
+    texts.pkl
+    labels.pkl
+    model.h5
+Requirements:---
+Python
+Keras
+NLTK
+Flask
+HTML/CSS
+Overview:---
+This project involves creating a web-based chatbot using Flask and deep learning techniques.
+The chatbot is trained on a dataset (data.json) and uses an artificial neural network (ANN) to classify user messages and generate  responses.

+Project Components
+data.json: Contains predefined patterns, categories (intents), and responses. training.py: Python script to build and train the ANN model on the dataset. texts.pkl: Pickle file storing the vocabulary (list of words). labels.pkl: Pickle file containing the list of categories (labels). model.h5: Trained model file with weights and architecture information. app.py: Flask script to create and run the web-based GUI for the chatbot. static/style/styles.css: CSS file for styling the web interface. templates/index.html: HTML file for the web interface layout.
+Steps to Create the Chatbot
+Import and Load Data:

+Create a file named training.py.
+Import necessary packages and initialize variables.
+Parse the data.json file using the json package to extract patterns, intents, and responses.
+Preprocess Data:

+Tokenize the text data using nltk.word_tokenize().
+Lemmatize words to their base forms and remove duplicates.
+Create texts.pkl and labels.pkl to store vocabulary and labels, respectively.
+Create Training and Testing Data:

+Convert text patterns into numerical data for model training.
+Define input (patterns) and output (categories) for training.
+Build the Model:

+Construct a deep neural network using Keras with three layers.
+Train the model for 200 epochs and achieve high accuracy.
+Save the trained model as model.h5.
+Deploy with Flask:

+Create a Flask application in app.py.
+Set up the web interface with HTML and CSS in the templates/ and static/ folders.
+Load the trained model and pickle files (texts.pkl and labels.pkl).
+Implement functions to preprocess user input, predict categories, and retrieve random responses.